 Once the extraction begins, the progress dialog box opens.
 If you want to abort the extraction, click Cancel.
 When the extraction is complete, the dialog box closes and the results appear in the pane.
-See the topic "Type and Concept Patterns" for more information.
+See the topic "Type and Concept Patterns" on page 137 for more information.